 Materials: Textbook and/or course pack.

 Offered: Both Terms

 REAL 821 Real Estate Development

-Nakahara
+Staff

-Cross listed with ARCH 768
+Cross listed with ARCH 768 and REAL 321

 Description: This course evaluates "ground-up" development as well as re-hab, re-development, and acquisition investments.
 We examine raw and developed land and the similarities and differences of traditional real estate product types including office, R&D, retail, warehouses, single family and multi-family residential, mixed use, and land as well as "specialty" uses like golf courses, assisted living and fractional share ownership.
 Emphasis is on concise analysis and decision-making.
 We discuss the development process, including market analysis, site acquisition, due diligence, zoning, entitlements, approvals, site planning, building design, construction, financing, leasing, and ongoing management and disposition.
 Special topics like workouts and running a development company are also discussed.
+Course lessons apply to all markets but the class discusses U.S. markets only.
 Throughout the course, we focus on risk management and leadership issues.
 Numerous guest lecturers who are leaders in the real estate industry participate in the learning process.

 Format: Predominantly case analysis and discussion, some lecture, project visits.

 Requirements: Class participation, multiple papers.
 Readings include articles, books, and related

 materials as well as the case studies.

 Prerequisites: REAL/FNCE 721.
 This prerequisite is STRICTLY enforced for this class unless it is

 undersubscribed.